QF-tuner: Breaking Tradition in Reinforcement Learning: Related Work

+In the case of the FrozenLake task,~\cite{related_frozenlake1} compared Q-learning to cognitive IBL algorithms and found that IBL outperformed Q-learning in terms of reduced learning time and better generalization.
+However, this study highlighted the challenge of developing more effective Q-learning-based methods that can handle such tasks without facing the same limitations in time efficiency and generalization.
+Moreover, the CAESAR aggregation scheme~\cite{related_frozenlake2} aimed to improve learning efficiency by blending convergence-aware sampling with a screening mechanism.
+Although it showed positive results in enhancing learning across different environments, it did not address the underlying issue of efficiently tuning the hyperparameters in Q-learning itself, which remains a key challenge for achieving optimal performance in control tasks.

-However, existing hyperparameter tuning methods like~\gls{pso},~\gls{ga}, and~\gls{ba} often struggle to escape local optima in complex control tasks~\cite{related_Q_BA, pso_Overview,related_Q_GA}.
-These methods rely on fixed or semi-adaptive strategies, limiting their effectiveness.
-In contrast, the QF-tuner introduces an automatic tuning method that adjusts hyperparameters based on novel objective functions, overcoming these limitations and improving stability and efficiency, especially in tasks where other algorithms face convergence issues.
+Despite these advances, conventional hyperparameter tuning methods like~\gls{pso},~\gls{ga}, and~\gls{ba} often struggle to escape local optima, especially in the context of complex~\gls{rl} tasks~\cite{related_Q_BA, pso_Overview, related_Q_GA}.
+These methods rely on fixed or semi-adaptive strategies, which limit their effectiveness, particularly in dynamic or highly variable task environments.
+In contrast, the QF-tuner introduces a novel, automatic hyperparameter tuning approach for Q-learning that leverages the~\gls{fox}.
+This method overcomes the limitations of existing techniques by dynamically adjusting hyperparameters based on an objective function designed to prioritize reward maximization while minimizing learning error and time.
+By addressing the specific challenges of hyperparameter tuning in Q-learning, QF-tuner provides a more stable and efficient solution, particularly in tasks where other optimization algorithms struggle with convergence.